cvxpy/cvxpy/doc/source/updates/index.rst

 Recently, a new solver, Clarabel, that improves the algorithm and implementation of ECOS has been under development.

-In 1.5, CVXPY plans to using Clarabel instead of ECOS by default for some categories of problems.
+In 1.5, CVXPY plans to start using Clarabel instead of ECOS by default for some categories of problems.
 In 1.6, we plan to no longer install ECOS as a CVXPY dependency.
 We have no plans to remove support for calling ECOS as a solver.